 \subsubsection{Difference in PAH properties}

-PAH intensity ratios are sensitivity to molecule properties (e.g., size, asymmetry, composition, and charge state) and to local radiation field \citep{hony01, galliano08, lai20, Maragkoudakis20}.
+PAH intensity ratios are sensitive to molecule properties (e.g., size, asymmetry, composition, and charge state) and to local radiation field \citep{hony01, galliano08, lai20, Maragkoudakis20}.
 In particular, 11.3$\mu$m/3.3$\mu$m becomes lower as the spectral energy distribution of the illumination radiation becomes harder and PAH size distributions become smaller.
 The ratio of 11.3$\mu$m/7.7$\mu$m also decreases with harder radiation field and is very sensitive to changes of PAH charge variations \citep{lai22, chastenet23, draine21, hensley23_model, baron24, baron25}.
-Furthermore, the ratio of emission in PAH bands to the 21\,$\mu$m dust continuum is considered as a strong tracer of the fraction of dust mass in the form of PAH \citep{chastenet19, sutter24, egorov23}.
+Furthermore, the ratio of emission in PAH bands to the 21\,$\mu$m dust continuum is considered as a strong tracer of the fraction of dust mass in the form of PAHs \citep{chastenet19, sutter24, egorov23}.

-In Figure~\ref{fig:pahprops}, we show median and 1$\sigma$ distribution of PAH band ratios to assess whether PAH properties differ between our abnormal and null-test regions across Cycle~1 galaxies.
-The fraction of dust mass in PAHs, $R_{\mathrm{PAH}}$, estimated from $(I_{\mathrm{7.7\mu m}}+I_{\mathrm{11.3\mu m}})/I_{\mathrm{21\mu m}}$, shows no significant difference between abnormal and null-test regions.
-We note that the abnormal and null test regions also do not overlap with massive star-forming sites, where $R_{\mathrm{PAH}}$ is typically suppressed due to PAH destruction by stellar feedback \citep{chastenet23, egorov23, Egorov2025, sutter24}.
+In Figure~\ref{fig:pahprops}, we show median and 1$\sigma$ distribution of PAH band ratios to assess whether PAH properties differ between our outlier and null-test regions across Cycle~1 galaxies.
+The fraction of dust mass in PAHs, $R_{\mathrm{PAH}}$, estimated from $(I_{\mathrm{7.7\mu m}}+I_{\mathrm{11.3\mu m}})/I_{\mathrm{21\mu m}}$, shows no significant difference between outlier and null-test regions.
+We note that the outlier and null-test regions also do not overlap with massive star-forming sites, where $R_{\mathrm{PAH}}$ is typically suppressed due to PAH destruction by stellar feedback \citep{chastenet23, egorov23, Egorov2025, sutter24}.

 In the middle panel, we compare $I_{\mathrm{11.3\mu m}}/I_{\mathrm{3.3\mu m}}$.
-While most galaxies follow a one-to-one relation, abnormal regions in NGC\,1433 and NGC\,4535 show somewhat lower $I_{\mathrm{11.3\mu m}}/I_{\mathrm{3.3\mu m}}$ compared to their null-test region, suggesting fragmentation into smaller grains or harder radiation field.
-In contrast, NGC\,3627, shows a higher ratio in its abnormal region (see also \citep{dale25}), possibly indicating PAH growth or coagulation onto dust grains, making 7.7$\mu$m and 11.3$\mu$m bands fainter \citep{draine21, hensley23_model}.
+While most galaxies follow a one-to-one relation, outlier regions in NGC\,1433 and NGC\,4535 show somewhat lower $I_{\mathrm{11.3\mu m}}/I_{\mathrm{3.3\mu m}}$ compared to their null-test region, suggesting fragmentation into smaller grains or harder radiation field.
+In contrast, NGC\,3627, shows a higher ratio in its outlier region (see also \citep{dale25}), possibly indicating PAH growth or coagulation onto dust grains, making 7.7$\mu$m and 11.3$\mu$m bands fainter \citep{draine21, hensley23_model}.
 As most of these outlier regions lie along bar lanes with no signs of massive star formation, the differences in $I_{\mathrm{11.3\mu m}}/I_{\mathrm{3.3\mu m}}$ suggest that PAH size distributions may be altered by shocks or coagulation as gas and dust flow inward.